Home/ Blog/ Healthy Living/

 How can I increase my vitamin D intake naturally?

-The two easiest ways to naturally increase your vitamin D levels are by eating certain foods and through sun exposure.
+The two ways to naturally increase your vitamin D levels are by eating certain foods and through sun exposure.

 The best sources of vitamin D are fatty fish like salmon, tuna, and mackerel.
 Other foods with lesser amounts include beef liver, cheese, egg yolks, and some mushrooms.
 In the United States, vitamin D is also added to most milk, many cereals, yogurt, margarine, and orange juice.